microsoft/pxt/common-docs/identity/sign-in.md

 ## Does it cost money?

 Nope!
-Creating an MSA account is free.
+Creating a Microsoft or Google account is free.
 Using MakeCode is also free.
-As a reminder, MSA accounts work across a range of Microsoft products and services, so you can use it outside MakeCode.
+As a reminder, Microsoft accounts work across a range of Microsoft products and services, so you can use it outside MakeCode.
 Some of these products and services may not be free (Minecraft Marketplace content, for example), but this is outside the MakeCode ecosystem.

 ## What will other users see?